-- On the back of the contract, or on a second sheet you should list the terms and conditions where legal information discuss the particulars of how your company does business will be included.
-This section should list information such as the fact that the painter is an independent contractor, they have the right to outsource work as outlined, their cancellation policies and fees, how any disputes will be handled, a release from liability and damages for both the contractor and the customer, verbiage indicating that the monetary value will be limited to information described in the payments section, and a disclaimer that this contract will represent the project and no other contract will supersede it unless signed by both parties.
+- On the back of the contract, or on a second sheet you should list the terms and conditions where legal information discusses the particulars of how your company does business will be included.
+This section should list information such as the fact that the painter is an independent contractor, they have the right to outsource work as outlined, their cancellation policies and fees, how any disputes will be handled, a release from liability, and damages for both the contractor and the customer, verbiage indicating that the monetary value will be limited to the information described in the payments section, and a disclaimer that this contract will represent the project and no other contract will supersede it unless signed by both parties.

 When contracting a painter to paint the interior or exterior of your home, you can expect to pay an estimated average of between $48 and $71 per hour for labor, which will typically amount to 85% of the total estimate.

 It is important to note that if you are quoted significantly less than this you may see a reflection in the quality of work.
 Rates that exceed these may need to be looked at as possibly being too high.
 Remember to consult multiple painting companies to ensure you will get a competitive rate without compromising quality.